sizovs/unsuck-java/README.md

 1. `ValidatorSpec` - data-driven tests
 1. `ArchitectureSpec` - architectural constraints
 1. `UsefulTestExtensions` - adds convenience testing methods
-1. `TimeMachine` - thread-local, allowing per-test time manipulation.
+1. `TimeMachine` - thread-local clock, allowing per-test time manipulation.

 All other tests are end-to-end, covering the application from Web API to database.
 This approach is far more valuable than having numerous unit tests per use case (controller, command, reaction, entities, repository...) that neither